-Myth of the Kentucky Colonel
+Myth of the First Kentucky Colonel

-Between 1936 and 1940 the Honorable Order of Kentucky Colonels (HOKC) introduced socialite folklore as pseudohistory to serve as an official historical narrative for the Commonwealth of Kentucky in 1941 at a drunken party of disingenuous (some racist) Kentucky colonels and admirals on the evening before the Kentucky Derby.
+Between 1936 and 1941 the Honorable Order of Kentucky Colonels (HOKC) introduced socialite folklore as pseudohistory to serve as an official historical narrative for the Commonwealth of Kentucky.
+In 1941 at a drunken party of disingenuous (some racist) Kentucky colonels and admirals on the evening before the Kentucky Derby.
 The activity was later discussed in 1947 by academics and historians, but never resolved or reconciled.
 The propagandist rendition of the colonel did not fool the most educated historians, but has fooled the Kentucky Historical Society since the 1990s and perhaps the state even earlier.
 The HOKC solidified their misappropriation scheme by becoming a Kentucky corporation in 1957 and later reorganizing and restating their purposes in 1992 with their Amended and Restated Articles of Incorporation.

 Kentucky Colonel, History, Myth or Propaganda?